wso2/docs-is/en/identity-server/next/docs/guides/users/user-stores/configure-secondary-user-stores.md

     configure a user store without specifying a domain name, the server throws an exception at start up.

-2. If the configuration is done for the super tenant, save the secondary user store definitions in the `<IS_HOME>/repository/deployment/server/userstores`
+2. Save the secondary user store definitions in the `<IS_HOME>/repository/deployment/server/userstores`
     directory.

-3. If the configuration is done for the tenant, save the configuration in the `<IS_HOME>/repository/tenants/<tenantid>/userstores` directory.

     !!! note